mirzaghaderi/rtpcr/README.md

 ```

 Here, the above data set was used for the Fold Change expression analysis of the target genes using the `qpcrTTEST` function.
-This function performs a t.test based analysis to any number of genes that
+This function performs a t-test-based analysis of any number of genes that
 have been evaluated under control and treatment conditions.
-The analysis can be done for unpaired or paired condition.
+The analysis can be done for unpaired or paired conditions.
 The output is a table of target gene names, fold changes confidence limits and the t.test derived p-values.
-The `qpcrTTEST` function include the `var.equal` argument.
+The `qpcrTTEST` function includes the `var.equal` argument.
 When set to `FALSE`,
-`t.test` is performed under unequal variances hypothesis.
+`t.test` is performed under the unequal variances hypothesis.

 ```r